 Criminal proceedings

-A strong theme of the voices of children in criminal law proceedings is that they wish to have the opportunity to speak directly to the judge.
+A prominent theme of the voices of children in criminal law proceedings is that they wish to have the opportunity to speak directly to the judge.
 Children want to be able to speak to the judge before others have done so, otherwise they feel negative and prejudicial things have already been said about them by the time they get to speak.
 They particularly wish to tell the judge on sentencing that they know they did wrong, and they wish to have a second chance.
 Belgian young people express that they would like to tell the judge their story in their own way: “Ten minutes after the judgment has been heard, we are already outside and on our way to the juvenile centre.
 When I started speaking to explain my situation, I had the feeling they did not believe me because of their distrustful looks.
 I felt my words were not believed, now I don’t want to say anything anymore, they don’t listen anyway.”

 Treatment during the trial is a major issue for children, who describe, for example, feeling embarrassed by being in handcuffs in front of family.
 In particular they express distress at having to sit long distances from family during their hearings: “[T]his frustrated their own need to be close to their family where they would be able to enjoy their support.”